 Latest number of new cases in Laois of coronavirus Covid-19

-The latest figures for cases of Covid-19 in Ireland have taken a shocking jump but Laois is holding steady.
+The latest figures for cases of Covid-19 in Ireland Laois is holding steady.

-The figure for Laois this Thursday evening April 2 remains at 16, the same as yesterday, and just one more since Tuesday.
+The figure for Laois this Friday evening April 3 remains at 16, the same as Thursday.

-The national figure has almost doubled from yesterday, while another 13 people have sadly lost their lives in Ireland to the virus.
+Laois continues to have one of the lowest rates of confirmed infections compared to neighbouring counties.

-Laois remains as one of the lowest figures compared to neighbouring counties.
+Offaly has 47 cases, up by one on Thursday.
+Tipperary has 94 cases up by three.

-Offaly has 46 cases, up from 40 yesterday.
-Tipperary has 91 cases, a jump of six.
-Kilkenny also holds stead at 37 cases, and Kildare has 90 this evening, up 10 from yesterday.
+Kilkenny also holds steady at 47 cases up ten on Thursday.
+Kildare has 103 this evening, up 13 from yesterday.
 Carlow has the smallest number of cases in counties neighbouring Laois, still with less than five cases.
-Westmeath has 81 cases, up by one case.
+Westmeath remains at 86 cases.

-Dublin has another 193 cases in the last 24 hours, now totalling 1838 cases.
+The infection rate continues to escalate in Dublin which now has 2,077 confirmed cases up 239 on Thursday.

 Leave your comment